 Because of errors in the Forsite data-set, a rerun of the Timber Supply Analysis was undertaken.
-It determined that the AAC could average 18,156 m3/year for the first 100 years and 20,000 m3/year thereafter2 when only the legislated requirements were of FRPA are considered.
+It determined that the AAC could average 18,156 m3/year for the first 100 years and 20,000 m3/year thereafter3 when only the legislated requirements were of FRPA are considered.

-However, the provincial community forest's program's stated objective to Provide long-term opportunities for achieving a range of community objectives, values and priorities imposes additional constraints that are above and beyond the legislated constraints required in an industrial forestry AAC calculation that must be considered when calculating the AAC in a community forest.
+However, the provincial community forest's program's stated objective to Provide long-term opportunities for achieving a range of community objectives, values and priorities allows the community to impose additional constraints on forest resources that are above and beyond the legislated constraints required in an industrial forestry AAC calculation that must be considered when calculating the AAC in a community forest.